 - Fewer LAN ports than previous model

-- Long boot-up time, buggy firmware, fluctuating Wi-Fi throughputs
+- Long boot-up time, buggy (at launch), fluctuating Wi-Fi throughputs

 This massive and ostentatious Wi-Fi router is quite impressive in terms of USB-based NAS performance.
 Despite having no multi-gig network port, it delivers fast NAS performance via its regular Gigabit ports.